 There are no make-ups for missed homework assignments.
 If you miss a homework for a valid reason (e.g., illness or personal emergency), then (within one week following the assessment) you must fill out the absence declaration form on ACORN.
 The declaration is available to students through ACORN under the Profile and Settings menu (More information is available here; see also the University policy for absence declaration).
-If you miss all homework assignments for a valid reason, then a 100% weight of homework assessment will be shifted to the final (i.e., the final exam will account for 70% of the course grades).
-If you miss one or two homework assignments for valid reasons, then the 50% of the total weight (of 10% for each assignment you missed) will be shifted to the other homework assignment/s (i.e., 5% weight will be shifted onto the other homework/s) and the remaining to the final assessment (i.e., 5% weight will be shifted onto the final exam).
+If you miss only one of the four homework assignments regardless of the reason (valid or not), then the grade of the homework assessment will be calculated based on the other three homeworks.
+If you miss all assignments for valid reasons, then a 100% weight of homework assessment will be shifted to the final (i.e., the final exam will account for 70% of the course grades).
+If you miss two or three homework assignments for valid reasons, then the 50% of the total weight (of 10% for each assignment you missed) will be shifted to the other homework assignment/s (i.e., 5% weight will be shifted onto the other homework/s) and the remaining to the final assessment (i.e., 5% weight will be shifted onto the final exam).
 Otherwise, a missed homework with no valid reason will be assigned a grade of zero.